 Proctors are junior or senior students who are elected by students and selected by faculty to act as support and mentors to their corridor of girls.
 Proctors live on corridor with their girls and assist the dorm parent with "check-in"," in-room", and "goodnights".
 Many students go to proctors to find help with roommate conflicts, to talk, or just to "hang out"!

-- Sarah Mannella: Residential Life Director
+- Sarah Mannella: Residential Life Director and Dorm Parent, Freshman corridor

-- Regina Mann: Senior corridor dorm parent and AOD
+- Regina Mann: Dorm Parent, Senior Annex

 Maggie joined the Westover faculty in the fall of 2015 and also teaches Chemistry.
 She lives on corridor with her daughter, Cassandra.

-- Samantha Peterson: Dorm parent
+- Samantha Peterson: Dorm parent, Sophomore/Junior Corridor

 - Sarah Michaelson: Backup dorm parent/AOD